top of page

 Impact on Property Value

-The implications for mineral owners when a surface owner leases for solar or wind farms can be complex.
+The implications for mineral owners, when a surface owner leases for solar or wind farms, can be complex.
 These implications vary depending on the specific terms of the lease agreement.
-It is essential for mineral owners to review lease agreements thoroughly.
+Mineral owners need to review lease agreements thoroughly.
 They should negotiate to safeguard their rights and make sure they receive a fair payment for their resources.

 bottom of page